fboussemart/password/README.md

 # Adapting your own server
 If you want to adapt your own App in order to deal with user accounts, you have to adapt your server as follows:
 1. Verify that your *SQLite* database contains a *user* table.
-If not, you can both adapt your database, or modify the queries in the  file *connectionRouter.js*.
+If not, you can adapt your database, or modify the queries in the  file *connectionRouter.js*.
-1. Verify your file *package.json*.
-Install the missing packages.
+1. Verify your file *package.json* and install the missing packages if necessary.
 1. Copy the file *connectionRouter.js* into your own server app.
 1. In your *server.js* file, add the following lines:
     ```